brianjking/dueling-docs/source/index.rst

 Welcome to the Help Documentation for `Dueling Dogs <https://duelingdogs.net>`_ and the `Dueling Dogs Registration System <https://www.duelingdogsevents.com>`_.

+Please use the left-hand side menu to navigate to the section you have a question about.

+You can also download the entire `help documentation as a PDF <http://readthedocs.org/projects/dueling-dogs-online-documentation/downloads/pdf/latest/>`_ for printing or for accessing offline.

 Experiencing a Problem with Registration?
 ---------------------------------------------